 The Role of Defined Benefit Pension Plans in Executive Compensation

-Although defined benefit pension plans constitute a significant portion of both annual compensation and firm-related wealth for many CEOs, prior studies of CEO compensation contracts often exclude these plans.
+Although defined benefit pension plans constitute a significant portion of both annual compensation and firm-related wealth for many CEOs, prior studies of CEO compensation contracts generally exclude these plans from their analyses due to lack of data.
 Taking advantage of recently increased disclosure requirements, we analyze the role of defined benefit pension plans in these contracts.
-We find that firms with CEO defined benefit pension plans grant annual compensation that is larger than predicted by economic determinants, suggesting that CEO pension benefits are in addition to other forms of compensation.
-We also find that more powerful CEOs receive higher total pay and that the annual pension benefit is not sensitive to firm performance.
-Overall our results suggest that CEO DB pension plans serve as low-risk complements to more risky forms of CEO compensation.
+We find that firms with CEO defined benefit pension plans grant the CEO annual compensation that is larger than predicted by economic determinants.
+We also find that more powerful CEOs, identified by their extraordinary pension benefits, receive higher total pay in addition to the pension benefits.
+We find no evidence that CEO pension benefits contribute to the pay-for-performance sensitivity of the annual pay.

 Keywords: Executive Compensation, Defined Benefit Pension Plans, Pay-Performance Sensitivity, CEO Power, Proxy Disclosure